Little River Band: Legacy

 With more than five million plays, "Reminiscing", written by Goble, was recognised by Broadcast Music Incorporated (BMI) as one of the most frequently played songs in the history of US radio, the highest achievement of any Australian pop song internationally.
 According to Albert Goldman's biography, John Lennon named "Reminiscing" as one of his favourite songs.
 May Pang, Lennon's erstwhile girlfriend, said they considered "Reminiscing" as "our song".
 "Lady" has accumulated more than four million plays.

 LRB were mentioned in the 2010 film The Other Guys, when the character portrayed by Will Ferrell played "Reminiscing" while driving.
 The character portrayed by Mark Wahlberg threw the CD out the window, but Ferrell's character played it again later on and said that he always had six identical LRB CDs in his car.
 In Sea Stories: My Life in Special Operations (2019), Admiral William H. McRaven wrote that he would sing "Happy Anniversary" before every jump.

-Shorrock was appointed an honorary member of the Order of Australia (AM) on 26 January 2020, awarded for significant service to the performing arts as a singer, songwriter and entertainer.
+Shorrock was appointed a member of the Order of Australia (AM) on 26 January 2020, awarded for significant service to the performing arts as a singer, songwriter and entertainer.
 In March 2020 he was due to perform at the Little River Country Fair in the town after which LRB were named.
 Shorrock wanted to celebrate the 45th anniversary of the group's first show.
 Due to the COVID-19 pandemic the performance was postponed.
 In September, Goble was acknowledged for achieving 12 million plays of his songs on US commercial radio by BMI after receiving his fifth such Million-Air Award, with the latest for "The Night Owls" (see their BMI Awards).